Contextual Knowledge Pursuit for Faithful Visual Synthesis: Related Work

 Querying informative textual evidence (e.g., background knowledge, semantic context) from external knowledge bases is widely adopted for faithful text synthesis \cite{guu2020realm,lewis2020retrievalaugmented,Jiang2023ActiveRA}, symbolic reasoning \cite{Hu2023ChatDBAL}, and medical guidelines \cite{zakka2023almanac}.
 Retrieving image data has been adopted for training diffusion model \cite{blattmann2022semiparametric} and joint multimodal transformer training \cite{yasunaga2022retrievalaugmented}. \cite{Shi2023REPLUGRB} found that seeking external evidence for a black-box LLM (e.g., GPT \cite{openai2023gpt4}) can improve its reasoning.
-However, these approaches either focus on the text modality only, request training the base model, or query all evidence from a single static query.
-On the other hand, \cite{chattopadhyay2023variational} made insightful discoveries that, by sequentially querying the data for informative visual semantics, models can reach more interpretable and confident predictions.
-Inspired by such a sequential procedure, we propose to recursively seek factual knowledge for zero-shot multimodal synthesis, boosting information expansion and contextual awareness.
+However, these approaches either focus on the text modality only, request training the base model, or query all evidence from a single static query. \cite{chattopadhyay2023variational} made the discovery that, by sequentially querying the data for informative visual semantics, models can reach more interpretable and confident predictions.
+Inspired by such a sequential procedure, we propose to recursively seek facts with two knowledge paradigms for multimodal synthesis, boosting information expansion, contextual awareness, and retrieval efficiency.